25 Best Things to Do in Naples, Florida: Eat, Play & Stay in Florida’s Luxury Destination

 The city is home to a variety of high-end shopping destinations and fine dining establishments that are sure to satisfy your cravings.

-17. High-End Shopping in Fifth Avenue South
+Shopping & Dining on Fifth Avenue South

 Fifth Avenue South is the heart of Naples’ shopping scene.
 This downtown shopping district is home to block upon block of locally owned art galleries, specialty shops, and more.